Drup/LILiS/README.md

 	$ make

 It will produce an executable `glilis.native`.

-This executable will ask you the L-system (Von Koch curve is the only avaible curently, feel free to extend the l-system bank !) and the generation then will show you the result in a GTK window.
+Just do `./glilis.native --help` for more informations.

 To see some examples of L-systems, look at [bank_lsystem](bank_lsystem).